Bhumbra/CLAS/README.md

 specification, CLAS is intended to implement design strategies inspired by biology that should improve its performance for deep learning applications:

-- distribute thread loads so each thread corresponds to a node or group of nodes with minimal write inter-depedence.
+- distribute thread loads evenly so each thread corresponds to a node or group of nodes with minimal write inter-dependence.

-- dissociate thread loop-unrolls to optimise cache alignment of read/write data within each thread.
+- minimal data copying but optimising read/write caching by using dynamic sizes for outer and inner loop-unrolls.

-- minimal memory footprint for each thread (i.e. no `malloc', `new' etc... to allocate floating point arrays).
+- minimal memory footprint inside and outside each thread (i.e. no 'malloc', 'new' etc... to allocate floating point arrays).

 In practice, these motivations might conflict with the aim of extremely efficient L1 and L2 (and L3) caching performed by the fastest BLAS implementations, but with the availability of many threads I suspect cache handling isn't everything